mhpb/savvy-prestashop/README.md

 Attention to PayBear users: if you have PayBear plugin installed, please [read this](https://github.com/savvytechcom/savvy-samples/wiki/Upgrading-from-V2-to-V3)

 <h3>Prerequisites</h3>
-Before installing the plugin please make sure you have the latest version of Prestashop installed.
+Before installing the plugin please make sure you have the latest version of PrestaShop installed.
 We support versions v1.6, v1.7

 In order to use the plugin you will also need a Savvy API Key.
 Getting a key is free and easy: